It’s happened to me twice now. That oh so sickening feeling of going to open a file, only to discover it’s vanished off my hard drive.

 Once upon a time, my friends and I were soap opera junkies.
 We loved our soaps.
 I taped my favorite soap everyday for years.
 How times have changed.
 I don’t watch soaps anymore, and neither do any of my friends.
 We stopped watching them years ago.
 I don’t think it’s our age.
 Both of my grandmothers watched their favorite soaps when they were well into their eighties.
 I think it has to do with the fact that today’s soap operas are so poorly written.

-Those of us who write romantic fiction know that basic plot structure revolves around conflict.
+Those of us who write romantic fiction know basic plot structure revolves around conflict.
 For many years, soap operas relied on these classic plot lines which consistently worked and kept viewers watching.

 The Romantic Triangle